Average Car Accident Settlements for Neck and Back Injuries

 • Statute of Limitations: You generally have two years from the date of the accident to file a lawsuit in Nevada.
 Missing this window can jeopardize your claim.

-• Comparative Negligence: If you’re found to be partially at fault, your compensation can be adjusted.
+• Shared Fault Negligence: If you’re found to be partially at fault, your compensation can be adjusted.
 For instance, being 20% at fault might reduce your settlement by that percentage.

 • Insurance Requirements: Nevada has set minimum coverage requirements.
 Being aware of these can help you understand potential settlement constraints.